 As explained when discussing the implementation of the learning the probability model step, the communication between the PPE and the SPEs may become an important bottleneck for Manager-Worker approaches, particularly when the data movement cost is not amortized with a hard "number crunching" over that data.

-As OneMax is a very simple function, we decided to complete an additional set of experiments introducing a multiplicative factor that artificially makes the evaluation of the OneMax function harder (see
+As the evaluation function of the OneMax problem is a very simple function, we decided to complete an additional set of experiments introducing a multiplicative factor that artificially makes the evaluation of the OneMax function harder (see Figure 7).